windwo1/ShaderViewerPlugin/README.md

 ﻿# Shader Viewer Plugin
 A fork of the MeshSetPlugin plugin for Frosty Editor, allows for viewing ShaderGraph assets in the mesh viewer.
 Also includes real time parameter editing, custom skyboxes and variation viewing (was already a thing, but was useless with the original fallback shader).

+Shader Data reading by Brawletendo, with a few tweaks: https://github.com/Brawltendo/FrostyShaderDataPlugin